MailChansineee/MailChansineee/README.md

 - 😄 Pronouns: She/Her
 - 🌱 Currently, I'm studying in Control Systems and Instrumentation Engineering at King MongKut's University of Technology Thonburi.
-- 👀 I’m interested in data science.
+- 👀 I’m interested in Data Science.
 - 🔭 now...
 I'm working on stock price manipulation detection project that is apart of subject in my major.
 - ⚡ Fun fact ...
 I love to learning something new! .. but I can learning something slowly. 😢
 - 🌟 My Goals! ...
 To be a Data Scientist or Data Analyst!